acoomans/flask-autodoc/README.md

 ## Requirements

 Flask-Selfdoc is compatible with Python versions >=3.6 and Flask versions >=1.0.
+The package is tested with a selection of those versions.
+If you find it doesn't work correctly with versions in those ranges please report a bug, thanks.

 Previous versions of Flask-Selfdoc worked with Python 2.7, Python 3.5 and Flask 0.11 and 0.12.
-If you need a version which works with these old versions of Python and Flask, try 1.2.3 (but you are better off upgrading away from end-of-life Python!!!)
+If you need a version which works with these old versions of Python and Flask, try Flask-Selfdoc 1.2.3 (but you are better off upgrading away from end-of-life Python!!!)

 ## Install